Political positions of Amy Klobuchar: Government surveillance

 In August 2007, Klobuchar was one of 16 Democratic senators and 41 Democratic congresspeople to vote for the Protect America Act of 2007, which was heavily criticized by civil libertarians.
 Klobuchar did, however, vote against granting legal immunity to telecom corporations that cooperated with the NSA warrantless surveillance program.

 Klobuchar voted in favor of the Intelligence Authorization Act of 2008, which included a provision to ban the use of waterboarding by the United States.

-During the hearing of U.S. Supreme Court nominee Elena Kagan, Klobuchar disagreed with Senator Tom Coburn (R-Oklahoma) when he questioned the nominee about his perception that Americans were "losing freedom" over the past 30 years.
+During the hearing of U.S. Supreme Court nominee Elena Kagan, Klobuchar disagreed with Senator Tom Coburn when he questioned the nominee about his perception that Americans were "losing freedom" over the past 30 years.
 Klobuchar argued that the "free society" Coburn favored was one in which women were underrepresented in government, including no representation on the Supreme Court or the Senate Judiciary Committee.

 Census

 In June 2019, Klobuchar was one of 28 senators to sign a letter led by Brian Schatz to Commerce Secretary Wilbur Ross warning that Ross would "further delay and jeopardize the Census Bureau’s ability to conduct a full, fair, and accurate decennial census as required by the U.S. Constitution and the Census Act" by continuing to attempt adding the citizenship question to 2020 census materials.
 The senators urged Ross to "allow the Census Bureau to proceed with preparation for a 2020 census without a citizenship question on the questionnaire."